PIN-11-07/Turboo/README.md

 - **UX details:** buttons show a spinner while the Supabase mutation runs, disable automatically when the session is missing and stay in sync when navigating between tabs.
 - **Data flow:** all screens rely on a shared cache that mirrors `favorites` so toggling one heart immediately updates the other mounted buttons without extra API calls.

+### g) Wallet & purchase simulation
+- **Balance:** each profile has a `saldo` field surfaced in the Profile page so users can see their available wallet balance.
+- **Flow:** from the vehicle detail page a “Comprar” CTA opens a dedicated checkout screen where the buyer fills card data, confirms, and the app transfers the amount to the seller’s balance while applying a 5% platform fee.
+- **Guards:** buyers cannot purchase their own listing and the flow checks for sufficient balance before applying the simulated transfer.

 ## 6. Components
 ### FavoriteButton (`app/components/FavoriteButton.js`)
 - **Responsibility:** renders the heart icon, loads the initial favorite status, sends Supabase mutations (`insert`/`delete`) and handles optimistic updates while keeping errors isolated per button.